williampiat3/ImprovingPSRemotePlay/README.md

 ## Open up the 1194 port on your router
-**Before performing this last step I recommend disabling SSH on the raspberry pi just to be safe not to have any intrusion on your raspberry, if you are confident in your password and refuse to disable SSH, do the following at your own risks.** if you didn't enable ssh it is deactivated by default
+**Before performing this last step I recommend disabling SSH on the raspberry pi just to be safe not to have any intrusion on your raspberry, if you are confident in your password and refuse to disable SSH, do the following at your own risks.** if you didn't enable ssh it is deactivated by default.
+You can configure this just like we presented it in [the first steps](#first-steps-that-are-common-to-all-the-solutions)
 Connect to your router admin interface: http://**router IP** and look in the advanced configurations or firewall settings for a port forwarding option (the specific location of this option is dependent of your router) and add a new routing rule:
 * protocol: UDP and TCP
 * port 1194